If, as a scientist, I’m not wrong? I’m not being bold enough as a scientist.

 Then in 2011 my good friend Spencer W2SW called me up, and said he was preparing to teach a class on antennas.
 Could I help?
 Well, I didn’t know much about antennas, but I had lots of experience giving training classes.
 So I pitched in and advised Spence on creating labs and exercises, and then assisted during the class itself.

-After a few years of classes, I had learned a lot about antennas and radios!
+After a few years of helping run classes, I had learned a lot about antennas and radios.
 With Spencer’s encouragement (thanks, Elmer!) in 2014 I studied and got my General ticket, and a year later my Amateur Extra.
 Unfortunately my location in Massachusetts had very high RFI, and with a somewhat compromised attic antenna it was a challenge to operate.

 We downsized and moved to Maine in 2019, and at my new QTH I have much more space for antennas.
 Best of all, the location is very RF quiet.
 I’ve acquired a complete station of fine Elecraft gear, and I’m slowly improving my operating skills.